-- Straight Segment ': Makes the active segment straight. - Curved Segment : Makes the active segment curved. - You can also change point and segment types with the Style > Point/Segment Type submenu.
+- Curved Segment :: Makes the active segment curved. - You can also change point and segment types with the Style > Point/Segment Type submenu.

 Working with text paths

 In QuarkXPress, a text path is a line to which you can add text.
 The text follows the path of the line.
 In QuarkCopyDesk, you can edit the text on an existing text path, but you cannot draw or edit the path itself.